SBRitter/intonation-dynamics/README.md

 2. Change to project folder: ```cd intonation-dynamics```

-3. Compile C++ code: ```g++ simulate.cpp -o simulate```

-4. Open R Script.
+3. Open R Script.
 Make sure you keep all files (R script, compiled simulation program and csv data files) in one directory.

-5. Install required R dependencies if you do not have them already
+4. Install required R dependencies if you do not have them already

 ________
 Licensed under the Apache License, Version 2.0 (the "License");